What parents need to know

 Parents Need to Know

-Parents need to know that there’s little to worry about in this classic cartoon about a dimwitted bionic detective.
+Parents need to know that there’s little to worry about in Inspector Gadget, a classic cartoon about a dimwitted bionic detective.
 Although the plot follows an ongoing tug-of-war between protagonist Gadget and the evil Dr. Claw, nothing about the show is likely to scare most kids.
 What mishaps do occur are comical in nature, and there’s very little sense of danger of any sort.
 The show also promotes positive messages about safety and responsibility, which the characters relate to the story at its end.

 What's the story?